109km/javascript-design-patterns/README.md

 **Summary** : `Proxy` is a class in the middle level, the user don't need to interact with the bottom class directly.

+# Behavioral Design Patterns

+## Chain of Responsibility

+It helps building a chain of objects.
+Request enters from one end and keeps going from object to object till it finds the suitable handler.

+**Summary** : `Chain of Responsibility` looks like pipes that are linked up, the water flows from one to another.

+## Command

+Allows you to encapsulate actions in objects.
+The key idea behind this pattern is to provide the means to decouple client from receiver.

+**Summary** : There are three main characters: receiver, invoker, command.
+The invoker just send the command, the receiver really reseponse the command.

+## Iterator

+In object-oriented programming, the iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
+The iterator pattern decouples algorithms from containers in some cases, algorithms are necessarily container-specific and thus cannot be decoupled.

+**Summary** : The user can visit each elements in the container.

+## Mediator

+Mediator pattern adds a third party object (called mediator) to control the interaction between two objects (called colleagues).
+It helps reduce the coupling between the classes communicating with each other.
+Because now they don't need to have the knowledge of each other's implementation.

+**Summary** : It's like when we are talking to someone on the phone, the phone is a `Mediator`.
+We can find mediators everywhere in real wolrd.

+## Memento

+The memento pattern is a software design pattern that provides the ability to restore an object to its previous state (undo via rollback).

+**Summary** : When we are editing a Word document, if we type something wrong, we can press `ctrl + z` to undo the current aciton, and go back to the previous state.

+## Observer

+Defines a dependency between objects so that whenever an object changes its state, all its dependents are notified.

+**Summary** : If you subscribe the daily news, you will receive the news every moring on your phone.

+## Visitor

+In object-oriented programming and software engineering, the visitor design pattern is a way of separating an algorithm from an object structure on which it operates.
+A practical result of this separation is the ability to add new operations to existing object structures without modifying those structures.
+It is one way to follow the open/closed principle.

+**Summary** : Imagine you can walk/jump/run, and one day you learned how to swim, we just modify the `actions`, no need to modify `you`.

+## Strategy

+In computer programming, the strategy pattern (also known as the policy pattern) is a behavioural software design pattern that enables an algorithm's behavior to be selected at runtime.

+**Summary** : Strategy pattern allows you to switch the algorithm or strategy based upon the situation.

+## State

+The state pattern is a behavioral software design pattern that implements a state machine in an object-oriented way.
+With the state pattern, a state machine is implemented by implementing each individual state as a derived class of the state pattern interface, and implementing state transitions by invoking methods defined by the pattern's superclass.
+The state pattern can be interpreted as a strategy pattern which is able to switch the current strategy through invocations of methods defined in the pattern's interface.

+**Summary** : It lets you change the behavior of a class when the state changes.

+## Template Method

+In software engineering, the template method pattern is a behavioral design pattern that defines the program skeleton of an algorithm in an operation, deferring some steps to subclasses.
+It lets one redefine certain steps of an algorithm without changing the algorithm's structure.

+**Summary** : If you want to build a house, the basic steps are always the same, so we define the steps together.